tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 ```

 Since we run the `HeaderMap` first, `Form` would be unable to access them and
 fail with a `500 Internal Server Error`.
-This was quite surprising and caused
+This was quite surprising, and caused
 headaches for some users.

-However in axum 0.5 this problem goes away and it just works!
+However, in `axum` 0.5 this problem goes away and it just works!

 ## More flexible `Router::merge`

 [`Router::merge`] can be used to merge two routers into one.
-In axum 0.5 its
+In axum 0.5, it has
-gotten slightly more flexible since it now accepts any `impl Into<Router>`.
+gotten slightly more flexible, and now accepts any `impl Into<Router>`.
 This
 allows you to have custom ways of constructing `Router`s and have them work
 seamlessly with axum.